Exient’s Ultimate Sackboy now available on iOS and Android

 Following last month’s reveal, PlayStation’s Ultimate Sackboy is now available on iOS and Android.
-Developed and published in partnership with U.K.-based studio Exient, Ultimate Sackboy is an endless runner game.
+Developed and published in partnership with U.K.-based studio Exient, Ultimate Sackboy is an endless runner.

 Ultimate Sackboy stars PlayStation’s mascot, originating from the LittleBigPlanet franchise.
-Players take on the role of Sackboy as he runs through a variety of levels, avoiding obstacles.
+Players take on the role of Sackboy as he runs through various levels, avoiding obstacles.
 Players must swipe their screen to move tracks, jump across hazards, and swing to safety.
 As players progress through the game, new Tiers unlock, allowing Sackboy to explore new tracks.
 The game also incorporates a Leaderboard system that players can strive to reach the top of.

 As with other endless runner titles, players can collect Bubbles within each level to unlock cosmetic items such as costumes.
 Much like LittleBigPlanet, Ultimate Sackboy offers hundred of clothing options to unlock, upgrade, and collect.